Bosruck Tunnel Special Route Toll

 How much does the digital route toll for the Bosruck Tunnel cost?

-How can I bypass the Bosruck Tunnel?
+How do I bypass the Bosruck Tunnel?

 Both tunnels are located on the A 9 Pyhrn Motorway, which runs from Wels to Graz.
 Both sections are subject to tolls.